min2ha/ukwa-site/content/target/47579222/index.en.md

   "subject": "Blogs"
 }

-# G-A-Y in the Subject Field - Roger N. Taber focuses on his gay-interest poems

 This blog is especially for gay readers; its aim is to offer support and encouragement to gay people worldwide by way of introducing the authors poems on a gay theme.